mavryk-network/taquito/README.md

 ### Running the website locally

 You may wish to contribute to the live code examples, this explains how to do that.
-Note that the Tezos Taquito [website][4] is built using [Docusaurus][5].
+Note that the Mavryk Taquito [website][4] is built using [Docusaurus][5].

 To run the Taquito website in development mode locally, run the following commands from top-level: